earthai-tech/watex/docs/source/demo/tutorials.rst

 ===========

-Here are some code snippets implemented in Jupyter notebook to quick showing how to use :watex:`watex`.
+Here are some code snippets implemented in Jupyter notebook to quick showing how to use :code:`watex`.
 It is composed of :

 * `Quick visualization`